utnet-org/utility-readonly/pytest/README.md

 of nightly testing on NayDuck though they can be run locally as well.

-There is no set format of what the tests do but they typical start a local test cluster using neard binary at `../target/debug/neard`.
+There is no set format of what the tests do but they typical start a local test cluster using uncd binary at `../target/debug/uncd`.
 There is also some capacity of starting the cluster on remote machines.